Ovčáry (Kolín District): Geography

 Ovčáry is located about 4 km northeast of Kolín and 50 km east of Prague.
 It lies in the Central Elbe Table lowland within the Polabí region.
 The highest point is the hill Horka at 249 m above sea level.
-The Hluboký and Sendražický brooks flow through the municipality.
+The brooks Hluboký potok and Sendražický potok flow through the municipality.

 History

 The first written mention of Ovčáry is from 1273, when it was owned by the Strahov Monastery.
 From 1436 to 1850, the village was part of the Kolín estate.

+Demographics

 Economy

-In Ovčáry there is the larger part of Kolín–Ovčáry Industrial Zone, known mostly for the factory of the automobile manufacturing company TPCA.
+In Ovčáry is the larger part of Kolín–Ovčáry Industrial Zone, known mostly for the factory of the automobile manufacturing company TMMCZ.

 Sights

 The main landmark is the Church of Saint James the Great.
-It was built in the neo-Gothic style in 1906–1908 and replaced an old Gothic church.
+It was built in the neo-Gothic style in 1906–1908, when it replaced an old Gothic church.